ericjang/aibook/sources/chapter01.md

 It was a crazy time, and probably the hardest I've ever worked in my life.
 Everything since then has been relatively low-stress.

+In 2012, as a senior in high school, I began writing down "Strong AI Manifestos" on how we could build AGI - these were grandiose and yet imprecise outlines for what we needed.

 <!-- My first exposure to robots and AI was when I was 6 years old during my Saturday morning cartoons, when I would watch *The Zeta Project*.
 The show was about an intelligent robot, nicknamed "Zee", that was originally built for assassinations but subsequently comes to realize the value of life and as a result, abandons his mission and becomes a fugitive on the run from his human creators.
 The show explored themes around robot sentience and rights, but as a 6 year old boy, I was far more excited about the arm lasers and robot spy battles.